 |Negative Immediate Emotional Impact||I feel upset that Mum is not letting me get what I want.
 After all, it is so easy to just grab an ice cream from the fridge.
 Mum is bad.|

 Hence, I suggest that parents develop a PECS programme that explicitly trades social tokens with 2 open account books: one showing the credits the child has and the other showing the debits.
-Whenever they do any favor for the child, the child must be made aware that they owe a favor by having a record in the debit book.
-And if the child does a favor for the parent, this will go into the credit book.
+Whenever they do any favour for the child, the child must be made aware that they owe a favour by having a record in the debit book.
+And if the child does a favour for the parent, this will go into the credit book.
 With that, both parent and child can reduce their misunderstandings.

 After mentioning hatred, I would like to explore the topic of love which I believe that parents are equally concerned about.
 When I shared about autism, I have been asked if I love my mother.
 I could only answer the question as: “I do not love my mother the same way that other people love their mother.
 Yet, it does not mean that I do not love her.”
 This is where I must make the distinction between what I will call collective love and individuated love.

 NeuroTypical children feel a special feeling that bonds them to their parents.
 This is difficult to place in words.
 It is as if a fondness rises from the heart, towards someone whose welfare we worry about, whose absence or death we will grieve and whose words are respected.
 This is a bond that makes another person special among all the people that we see every day.
 During my teenage years and earlier, I have no idea that such a feeling exists.
 As such, I saw my mother as my boss and my sister as my colleague.
 I felt no bonds between us – only a one-way flow of instructions from my mother to me.